Léon Zitrone

 Léon Zitrone (25 November 1914 – 25 November 1995) was a Russian-born French journalist and television presenter.

 Biography

 Zitrone was born in Petrograd, Russia.
 He arrived in France with his family fleeing communism at the age of six.
 He graduated from the ESJ Paris.
 He began by training in scientific studies but his mastership of Russian, French, English and German gave him entrance in 1948 to the radio foreign broadcasting services of Radiodiffusion-Télévision Française (RTF).
 In 1959, he joined the television activity of RTF.
-From 1961, he became news presenter, function he occupied for nearly 20 years, first until 1975, on the first French television channel (now TF1), then also on Antenne 2, the other public service channel.
+From 1961, he became news presenter, a function he occupied for nearly 20 years, first until 1975, on the first French television channel (now TF1), then also on Antenne 2, the other public service channel.
 Jean-Pierre Elkabbach called him back in 1979.
-He then took charge of the news program during the week-end (his contract was established until 1 February 1981).
-He would come back for those news programs also during the Easter and Pentecost week-ends.
+He then took charge of the news program during the weekend (his contract was established until 1 February 1981).
+He would come back for those news programs also during the Easter and Pentecost weekends.